HMSynth Keyboard Page

 The Teensy microcontroller scans the keyboard for key presses as well as all of the controls on the control panel.

+It also manages the SPI LCD display.
 All in real time with no hint of latency.

 In the distant past I designed a hardware MIDI synthesizer based upon the SAM-2195 chip and a Teensy 3.1.
 That devices pairs nicely with the new MIDI keyboard described here.
 You can read about the MIDI Buddy at: